Tornado outbreak of June 19, 1951: Non-tornadic impacts

 Six cottages, boat buildings, and one farmstead were damaged by wind and hail in Brown's Lake and nearby Salix, Iowa, injuring two people.
 A small tornado was also reported in Brown's Lake, but it was not confirmed.
-A line of storms also bought wind and hail from Elliott to Morton Mills, severely damaging a barn and a house with minor damage to numerous other buildings, including extensive breakage of glass by hail.
+A line of storms also brought wind and hail from Elliott to Morton Mills, severely damaging a barn and a house with minor damage to numerous other buildings, including extensive breakage of glass by hail.
 Electric service was also disrupted, and one person was injured.
 Another tornado was also reported near Elliott, but the event was not deemed to have not been the cause of the damage in the town.
 The strongest and most destructive line of storms produced hail ranging from .5–1.75 in in diameter and moved from McCallsburg to Cedar Rapids, Iowa.
 In McCallsburg, golf ball-size hail inflicted severe damage throughout the town.
 387 window panes of glass were shattered at the McCallsburg consolidated school, and all the businesses south of Main Street had shattered windows.
 The Bethany Lutheran church, which was still under construction at the time, had 41 window panes shattered.
 Many roofs had holes in them, which allowed heavy rain to go through them and cause more damage.

 The hail became even larger as the storm moved eastward away from McCallsburg and struck St. Anthony and Clemons.
 Described as being the size of oranges, the hail left baseball-size holes in numerous roofs in both towns.
 Considerable damage was also reported at Garwin, Toledo, Tama, Vining, Elberon, and Keystone.
 An 82-year-old man died due to overexertion in the storm.
 Three more injuries also occurred: a man was severely burned by an electric line, and a woman and her child were hospitalized after being braised by hail.
 There was considerable damage to farm buildings, while minor damage was caused by falling trees all along the track of the storm.
 Hail damage was mainly to growing crops, but broken glass was also an issue in several towns.
 There was also mainly public utility line damage in Belle Plaine and Cedar Rapids.

 There was also sporadic hail and wind damage in parts of Oklahoma and Kansas, as well as Bloomfield, Montana.
 This included Ellis County, Oklahoma, where hail was reportedly as much as a foot deep, while winds damaged a church in Arnett, Oklahoma.
 A lightning strike in southern Barber County, Kansas, about 6 mi west of Hardtner, also caused a fire which destroyed a portion of a shed, along with the hay inside.